rahulsoni43/Terraform/acme-wk/Readme.md

 # Azure Container Registry

    - Pushing both Docker image to private container repository Azure Container Registory in this case.
+   - Use below command to tag the docker image

+     ```
+      docker tag <IMAGE TAG> enablon.azurecr.io/v1:v1
+      docker tag <IMAGE TAG> enablon.azurecr.io/v2:v2
+      az acr login enablon.azurecr.io
+      docker push enablon.azurecr.io/v1:v1
+      docker push enablon.azurecr.io/v2:v2
+     ```
    - ACR **`enablon.azurecr.io`**

 #  Deployment

    - Below is the deployment file that needs to be created with >1 replicas to serve traffic and applications availability
+   - Deployment is making use of the image that we build and push to the ACR in the previous steps.
    - Secoud resource is to expose the deployment as a service with type Load Balancer IP which gets the Public IP where the application will be accessible.
    - Once the service get the public ip try to access it over the **`http://<public_ip>:8080/success`** that will return as below

    ![v1](images/v1.PNG)

     ```

     apiVersion: apps/v1
     kind: Deployment
     metadata: